DataTalksClub/machine-learning-zoomcamp/08-deep-learning/pytorch/install_pytorch.md

 ### **Step 1: Check Your Graphics Card**

-The first step is to identify your GPU's compute capabilities.
-This determines whether you can use GPU acceleration and which CUDA version to choose.
+First, identify your GPU and the maximum CUDA version your driver supports.

-**For NVIDIA GPUs:**

 ```bash
 nvidia-smi